glaamouri/expresso/docs/docs/error-handling.md

 ## Exception Hierarchy

 Expresso uses a structured exception hierarchy to provide clear and informative error messages.
-All exceptions extend from `ExpressionException`, which is the base class for all expression-related exceptions.
+The library includes these primary exception types:

 ```
-ExpressionException
+RuntimeException
-├── SyntaxException
+├── SyntaxException              // For parsing and syntax errors
-├── EvaluationException
+├── EvaluationException          // For errors during expression evaluation
-│   ├── FunctionExecutionException
-│   │   └── MissingArgumentException
-│   ├── TypeConversionException
-│   ├── InvalidOperationException
-│   │   └── ArithmeticExpressionException
-│   └── UnknownFunctionException
-└── PropertyNotFoundException
+└── PropertyNotFoundException     // For property access errors
-    ├── VariableNotFoundException
-    ├── PropertyAccessException
-    └── ArrayIndexOutOfBoundsException
 ```

 Understanding this hierarchy helps you catch specific types of errors and handle them appropriately.